alexkondrashov99/DaggerMultiModuleArchitectureApp/README.md

 ## Description

-It's a simple project to demonstrate the example of how we can come up with the architecture of Android project using Dagger Android Injection and Android Dynamic Feature
+It's a simple project to demonstrate the example of how we can come up with the multi-module architecture of Android project using Dagger Android Injection and Android Dynamic Feature

 ### Dependencies/Features